boslab/structured-water/README.md

 The tradeoff is between a simple formula that works, and a precise one that targets the exact glass transition temperature.

 The main physical parameters I considered were freezing point by weight, osmotic pressure and related measurements like gravity and water potential, and the miscibility and solubility in water.
-DMSO lowers the freezing point and glycerol disrups crystals.
+DMSO lowers the freezing point and glycerol disrupts crystals.

 | ![](DMSO.water.freezing.jpg)	|